beigebrucewayne/flattened/README.md

                                         200,000 credits
 ```

 Borrows heavily from [romainl/flattened](https://github.com/romainl/flattened).
-The main focus was to make everything far more subtle.
-Overall, should allow you to focus more on the code, and less on the noise.
+The purpose of the changes was to make the focal point the code, and nothing else.

 Suggested python syntax highlighting plugin - [here](Hyleus/vim-python-syntax).
 This option is selected due to support of `pythonDocstring`.